GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 ENVOY_URL="http://${ENVOY_IP}:${ENVOY_PORT}"
 ```

-and then voilà! we can retrieve Alice and Bob from before:
+and then voilà!
+Try retrieving Alice and Bob from before:

 ```
 curl $ENVOY_URL/user/alice
 curl $ENVOY_URL/user/bob
 ```

-Note, though, that we’re using the `edge-envoy` service here, not the `usersvc`!
-This means that we are indeed talking through the Envoy mesh, and in fact, if you try talking directly to `usersvc`, it will fail.
-That’s part of how we can be sure that Envoy is doing its job.
+Note, though, that `$ENVOY_URL` uses the `edge-envoy` service here, not the `usersvc`!
+This means that you're indeed talking through the Envoy mesh -- and in fact, if you try talking directly to `usersvc`, it will fail.
+That’s part of how to be sure that Envoy is doing its job.

 ## Scaling the Flask App

-Envoy is meant to gracefully handle scaling services.
-Let’s see how well it handles that by bringing up a few more instances of our Flask app:
+Envoy is meant to gracefully handle scaling services, so bringing up a few more instances of the Flask app is probably a good test to see how well it handles that:

 ```
 kubectl scale --replicas=3 deployment/usersvc